metiyu/Kuy/README.md

 ## About This Project

-This project serves as the final assignment for the Website Programming course.
-It is built using Laravel, a web application framework known for its expressive and elegant syntax.
+This project is the final project of the COMP6738049 - Web Programming course.
+This project is built using Laravel 11 and Tailwind, a web application framework accompanied by CSS framework that can be composed to build any design, directly in your markup.

+This project is about an all-in-one platform for renting courts or finding friends to play with.
+Users can view the schedule of the courts and book online.
+Users can also find friends to play with for the sports they like.
+Vendors can also list their sports venues.

+Making sports easier and more fun!

 ## Learning Resources